-- Significant effects of NB treatment were observed on a number of weight-related cardiometabolic parameters (e.g., waist circumference, triglycerides, HDL-cholesterol, and hs-CRP); HDL increases and triglyceride reductions were observed irrespective of history of dyslipidemia or treatment for this condition.
+- Significant effects of Contrave (NB) treatment were observed on a number of weight-related cardiometabolic parameters (e.g., waist circumference, triglycerides, HDL-cholesterol, and hs-CRP); HDL increases and triglyceride reductions were observed irrespective of history of dyslipidemia or treatment for this condition.

 - Patients with type 2 diabetes benefitted from weight loss, improvements in waist circumference, HDL and triglycerides, and clinically significant improvements in glycemic control (particularly decreased HbA1c).
 A lower proportion of NB-treated patients required adjustments to their antidiabetic medications due to poor glycemic control.

-- Greater proportions of NB-treated patients reported clinically meaningful improvements in weight-related quality of life compared with placebo, providing further evidence of the range of clinical benefits that can be derived from NB treatment.
+- Greater proportions of Contrave-treated patients reported clinically meaningful improvements in weight-related quality of life compared with placebo, providing further evidence of the range of clinical benefits that can be derived from Contrave treatment.

-In summary, the benefits of NB outweigh the risks given the clinically meaningful weight loss and improvement in multiple markers of cardiometabolic risk and patient-reported quality of life.
+In summary, the benefits of Contrave outweigh the risks given the clinically meaningful weight loss and improvement in multiple markers of cardiometabolic risk and patient-reported quality of life.

 W8MD Medical Weight Loss Centers of America’s physicians are familiar with this and many other weight loss medications and can offer Contrave as a tool to fight the epidemic of obesity to eligible patients.